benmoussa96/eth-kickstart/README.md

     Campaign.sol Solidity smart contract compiled with solc and deployed to the Ethereum blockchain with WEB3.
     Tested using mocha and ganache-cli.
 * Frontend: (eth-kickstrat/pages)
-    Next.js web application to interact with the contract thanks with WEB3.
+    Next.js web application to interact with the contract thanks to WEB3.

 ### Built with